 My obituary will be a lie.

 I didn’t think I would mind slipping anonymously from this life, leaving what I did unknown and unrecorded.
 But as the end is in sight I find that I do mind.
-I also realise that need to.
-I want to tell it to you, my dear – I thought you may want to use it as the basis of your first novel – I have faith in your writing ability.
-I suggest you change the names, disguise us all; And dear, make me a little more attractive than I was, or no-one will think much of your main character!
+I also realise that I need to tell someone.
+I want to tell it to you, my dear.

 I must also confess to you Lizzie, that I am driven by anger: When my beloved gasped his last breath, ‘They’ were at his bedside almost before his family.
 Before his body was cold they had stripped his house – our house – of every written word, every document, every remnant of him and all the work he did.
 ‘Top security’ they muttered as they left us.
 How dare they!